Social Interactions Models with Latent Structures: Social Interactions Models

 \subsection{Adjusted Algorithm}

 The C-Lasso minimization problem \eqref{eq:C-lasso_criterion} is non-convex and it requires estimating CCPs $\bm{P}(\bm\theta)$ in each evaluation, which is computationally demanding.
-To make the estimation tractable and computationally efficient, we devise a new algorithm to decouple the classification step from the estimation process to enhance computational stability.
+While the adjusted algorithm does not exactly solve \eqref{eq:C-lasso_criterion}, the resulting estimates are close in practice because $\widetilde{\bm{P}}$ is a consistent proxy for the unknown CCPs.
+Directly solving \eqref{eq:C-lasso_criterion} would require re-computing the CCP fixed point $\bm{P}(\bm\theta)$ at every evaluation of the C-Lasso objective, increasing computation time by orders of magnitude.
+To make the estimation computationally tractable, we devise a new algorithm to decouple the classification step from the estimation process to enhance computational stability.
 It consists of three steps, as illustrated in the diagram Figure \ref{fig:NPL-C-lasso-estimator}:

 \underline{1.
-Fist Step NPL:} apply the NPL method (Algorithm \ref{alg:NPL_alg_FE}) to each group $g$, obtaining estimators for the CCPs $P_g$, denoted as $\widetilde{P}_g$, $g\in[G]$.
+First Step NPL:} apply the NPL method (Algorithm \ref{alg:NPL_alg_FE}) to each group $g$, obtaining estimators for the CCPs $P_g$, denoted $\widetilde{P}_g$, $g\in[G]$.

 \underline{2.
 C-Lasso:} estimate the latent clusters via solving C-Lasso: